-Course O Course Outcomes : On compl On completion of this course, the student will be able to : CO-1 Understand the fundamentals of energy use and energy processes in building.
+Course C Course Outcomes: On comple On completion of this course, the student will be able to: CO-1 CO-1 Understand the fundamentals of energy use and energy processes in building.
 CO-2 Identify the energy requirement and its management.
 CO-3 Know the Sun-earth relationship vis-a-vis its effect on climate.
 CO-4 Be acquainted with the end-use energy requirements.
 CO-5 Be familiar with the audit procedures of energy